 - Medication side effects.
 Beta-blockers, statins, SSRIs, and proton pump inhibitors can each contribute to fatigue or deplete energy nutrients in some patients.

 - Mold and indoor air.
-Damp Philly basements and old HVAC systems can quietly drive inflammation.
+Damp Philly basements and old HVAC systems can slowly drive inflammation.

 Actionable Steps in Philly